MiamiOH-CSE274/Portfolio/README.md

 * Use a hash table in the Zeitgeist project
 * Use locality-preserving hashing on the Starbucks project (not recommended!)
 * Consult with Dr. Brinkman on an alternative project

+I chose to do the Hashing Lab for the implementation of a Hash Table.
+Here is a linke to my repository on github which includes the source code: https://github.com/kojsmn/05_Hashing_Lab/tree/kojsmn

 7 - Create an implementation of a Heap
 ----